kragen/derctuo/markdown/cyclic-fabrication-systems.md

 without significant loss of fidelity, including, in particular, shrinkage.

-Such a clay-on-clay "sealing" process is probably responsible for the oldest instance of movable-type printing, the Phaistos disk; and of course movable type in Asia was made from pottery long before Gutenberg.
+Such a clay-on-clay “sealing” process is probably responsible for the oldest instance of movable-type printing, the Phaistos disk; and of course movable type in Asia was made from pottery long before Gutenberg.